 At Bolt Burdon Kemp we are very aware of the opportunities the internet creates for predators.
 For more information on the potential dangers of the internet and the state of the law, see our Campaigns: “Sexting: Child Abuse in the Digital Age” and “Revenge Porn Ruins Lives, Call it what it is: Sexual Abuse”.

-Harriet James is a paralegal in the Abuse team at Bolt Burdon Kemp.
-If you or a loved one have a claim, contact Harriet free of charge and in confidence on 020 3973 4993 or at firstname.lastname@example.org.
+Siobhan Crawford is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Siobhan free of charge and in confidence on 020 7288 4886 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
-Find out more about the Abuse Team.Read more: IICSA, online child sexual abuse
+Find out more about the Abuse team.Read more: IICSA, online child sexual abuse